SaibotMagd/CharSplit_LineRemover/README.md

 - "Gesellschafts- und sonstigen Vermögensbeteiligungen" <- "Gesellschaftsbeteiligungen und sonstigen Vermögensbeteiligungen"
 - "Haarschneide- und -scherapparate" <- "Haarschneideapparate und Haarscherapparate"

 This becomes a huge burden for automatic text recognition (e.g. NLP) and all kinds of maschine learning.
-So this is a PROOF-OF-CONCEPT to remove these Suplemental lines from tests.
+So this is a PROOF-OF-CONCEPT to remove these Suplemental lines from texts.
 The first version will work on the first 2 examples but not on the last 2 more difficult onces.

 PS: PROOF-OF-CONCEPT in this context means that I am not a trained programmer and that the published source code does not meet any requirements in terms of performance or readability.
 It shows an example of a way to solve the problem described, as I have not been able to find any other solution so far.
 Use of the idea for implementation in software is welcome.